YasinEl/mzRAPP/README.md

 callmzRAPP()
 ```

-or use mzRAPP without shiny interface as described below.
+or use mzRAPP without the shiny interface as described below.
+Please
+note that mzRAPP is primarily intended for use via the shiny user
+interface.

 ## Use examples

-If you want to go through some use examples on how to use mzRAPP please
+If you want to go through some useful examples on how to use mzRAPP
-download [this
+please download [this
 pdf](https://ucloud.univie.ac.at/index.php/s/ZCtGKBBdjjELicE).

 <span id="sBM_readme"> </span>

 ## Benchmark data set generation

-In order to get started it is necessary to know retention times for a
+To get started it is necessary to know retention times for a minimum of
-minimum of 50 compounds with known molecular formulas. mzRAPP applies
+50 compounds with known molecular formulas. mzRAPP applies this
-this knowledge for the generation of a benchmark data set from mzML
+knowledge for the generation of a benchmark data set from mzML files.
-files.
-This benchmark data set is supposed to include a subset of all
+This benchmark data set is supposed to include a subset of all true
-true peaks in those mzML files.
+peaks in those mzML files.
 All benchmark peak abundances are
 automatically validated via isotopic pattern (in peak area and height)
 and only compounds with at least two observed isotopologues are kept.
 Since start- and end-time has to be provided for each compound it is
 advisable to set those boundaries using a tool for manual peak curation
 from which peak boundaries can be exported.
-One example for this would
+One example of this would be
-be
 [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view).
-Boundaries can be provided per compound or per file and compound as
+Boundaries can be provided per compound or file and compound as
 described below.

 <br>